How to Teach your Baby to Self-Soothe to Sleep (Without any crying)

 Extra aids

-• A good wind-down period and bedtime routine: Winding down before bed (dim lights, soft voices, low activity) helps calm the nervous system.
+• A good wind-down period and bedtime routine: Winding down before bed (low lights, soft voices, low activity) helps calm the nervous system.
 This happens best in the hour before the bedtime or sleep routine.

 A bedtime routine helps your baby recognize bedtime signals and physically helps the body to get ready for the night.